Melbourne Divorce Lawyers

 Providing trusted legal advice and representation to help you with the divorce process

-At Attwood Marshall Lawyers, we are proud of our longstanding history of helping families resolve their disputes so that they can move on with their lives.
+We are proud of our longstanding history of helping families resolve their disputes so that they can move on with their lives.

 Our team are here to support you and will help you understand your rights and what steps to take after you have separated from your spouse.

-We know that every family situation is unique, therefore it is important to understand that different circumstances can play a role in how successfully your divorce application will proceed.
-There may be factors such as if you have not been married for a minimum of 2 years, or if you are unable to locate your former spouse to serve them with divorce papers, that can impact your application.
+We know that every family situation is unique, therefore it is important to understand that different circumstances can play a role in how successfully your application will proceed.
+There may be factors such as if you have not been married for a minimum of 2 years, or if you are unable to locate your former spouse to serve them with the papers, that can impact your application.

 Book online now